nodejs/dev-policy/README.md

 *Deprecated* Platforms consist of prior *Primary*, *Secondary* or *Experimental* Platforms that are no longer under active development and are no longer supported by active Collaborators.
 Only the TSC can decide to move a *Primary* platform to *Deprecated* status.
 Support for *Deprecated* Platforms may be removed entirely after the next *semver-major* version increase.

+### Build Stability

+The stability of the Node.js Build process and infrastructure is critical for those who rely on the ability to build Node.js from source as part of their deployment workflow.
+The ability to support Node.js on multiple platforms requires that Collaborators avoid making breaking changes that require new or updated compiler versions, new C/C++ language level features, etc.

+Pull Requests that introduce new build dependencies that are not currently supported by *Primary* platforms, or that cause backwards incompatible modifications to the build environment must be reviewed and approved by the TSC.
+Note that the TSC may choose to delegate review to a Working Group chartered to handle the Build environment.

+Here, "backwards incompatible" is considered relative to the *Primary* platforms supported by the most recent LTS Release.
+In other words, if the most recent LTS release supports a certain level of the Linux kernel on PowerPC Architecture, and a new Pull Request causes the build to break on that specific platform configuration, then it is considered a backwards compatible change.

+Minor changes to the build that can be made without breaking compatibility with *Primary* platforms can be made with appropriate review just like all other Pull Requests.

 ### Dependency Stability

 #### JavaScript Support (V8)